Scotland Well, Scotlandwell, Kinross

 The missing ‘standing stone’

 In this instance, Skene was confusing St Margaret’s Stone with the lost Pictish monolith (left) that used to exist nearby, which had carved horse figures and other memorial designs upon it and which he thought had faded away.
 Whereas the large slab we are looking at here, and which Skene visited and measured, is covered on one side by a gathering of prehistoric cup-markings—much earlier than any Pictish or early christian carvings.
 At first glance, it seems that some of these cups may well be natural, but it has to be said that some of them are distinctly man-made.
 And if we were to believe the archaeo-accounts of the stone, the cupmarks are only to found on one side of the stone.
-Which aint true.
+This is incorrect.
 As we can see here, a number of cupmarks run along the edge of the stone.
 We cannot say for sure whether all of them are artificial, but they certainly look like it!
 Also, on the other side of the flat surface, one or two single cups are visible.
 It would be good if we could get an artist to give us a detailed impression of the prehistoric carvings without the modern engraving of St Margaret’s Stone etching on the main face. (is there anybody out there!?)

 The Royal Commission (1933) lads visited the stone in 1925 and, several years later in their write-up, told us simply: